Tool and Usage

 Usage and audience

-Nmap is commonly used during network scanning or vulnerability scanning.
+Nmap is commonly used for network scanning or vulnerability scanning.
 Target users for this tool are pentesters, security professionals, and system administrators.

 - + Project is mature (10+ years)